- Recommendation for the award of Qualified Teacher Status (QTS)

 A route for experienced teachers without QTS, which meets the NCTL’s assessment only requirements.

 - Bath Spa has an Outstanding PGCE/QTS rating from Ofsted.

 - Qualify for QTS while working in your current post.

 - Extensive personal support from experienced school and University professionals.

-If you’re an experienced unqualified teacher with approximately 2 years teaching experience, you can qualify for QTS while teaching in school.
+If you’re an experienced unqualified teacher with approximately two years' teaching experience, you can qualify for QTS while teaching in school.
 You’ll undergo an assessment period (lasting a maximum of 12 weeks) in order to meet the Teachers’ Standards and gain QTS.

 The Assessment Only route is supported and assessed by experienced and expert teachers in schools or other settings and the University.

 There are NCTL Assessment Only criteria which you’re expected to meet in full before embarking on the Assessment period.
 Please check you meet the requirements, which are outlined in the blue “Interested in applying?” box below.

 What you'll learn

 It’s important to note that this is not a training course – we expect you to be meeting the teachers’ standards before starting the assessment period.
 It is expected that you have a significant teaching role in a school/setting that is prepared to support you through the assessment period.